pubky/mainline/README.md

 This library is focused on being the best and simplest Rust client for Mainline, especially focused on reliable and fast time-to-first-response.

-It should work as a routing / storing node as well, and has been running in production for many months without an issue.
-However if you are running your separate (read: small) DHT, or otherwise facing unusual DoS attack, you should consider implementing [rate limiting](#rate-limiting).
+It should work as a routing / storing node (server mode) as well, and has been running in production for many months without an issue.
+However if you are concerned about spam or DoS, you should consider implementing [rate limiting](#rate-limiting).

 **[API Docs](https://docs.rs/mainline/latest/mainline/)**